knetikmedia/knetikcloud-dart-client/docs/UsersSubscriptionsApi.md

 var api_instance = new UsersSubscriptionsApi();
 var userId = 56; // int | The id of the user
 var inventoryId = 56; // int | The id of the user's inventory
-var planId = new String(); // String | The id of the new plan.
+var planId = new StringWrapper(); // StringWrapper | The id of the new plan.
 Must be from the same subscription

 try {
     api_instance.setUserSubscriptionPlan(userId, inventoryId, planId);